Heather Stefanson: Criticism

-On June 9, 2022, Pride Winnipeg criticized Stefanson for using Pride as a photo-op when she neglected to march in the parade after promising to do so three separate times.
-When questioned, Stefanson blamed this on scheduling conflicts and miscommunication from her staff.
-Last year the Premier, Brian Pallister, also promised to march in the parade after giving a speech.
-After breaking this promise, Pride Winnipeg then implemented a policy that invited speakers must also march in the parade.
-In response, Pride Winnipeg stated that they would not be extending an invitation to Stefanson to speak at any 2023 pride events.
+On June 9, 2022, Pride Winnipeg criticised Stefanson for using Pride as a photo-op when she did not march in the parade despite having promised to do so.
+When questioned, Stefanson blamed this on "scheduling conflicts" and miscommunication from her staff.
+The previous Premier, Brian Pallister, similarly broke his promise to march in the parade after giving a speech; as a result, Pride Winnipeg implemented a policy that invited speakers must also march in the parade.
+Pride Winnipeg subsequently stated that they would not be extending an invitation to Stefanson to speak at any 2023 Pride events.
+Stefanson ultimately announced annual grants of $250,000 for Winnipeg Pride, and would take part in the 2023 event by walking in the parade.